 As a thinking type, I still want to achieve and succeed, just with a chance to make room for important things; meaning, important to me.
 Like taking care of my place, cooking, eating properly, having the energy to go somewhere on my days off and see stuff, and creating.
 I want to write and even to have courage to show my writing to... well, let's start with my boyfriend.
 I want anxiety to leave my life alone.
 I want to stop impressing random people.
 Most of all, I want to stop being thrown in different directions wherever the wind changes.
 Because when I'm swapped with work, my view of myself is this (i'm-so-important-and-i-need-to-run) and then when I slow down, it's that (thinking creative type); it's just so unclear.
 I want to know who I am and I want to balance my ambitios side and my creative side.
 And yes, I want to achieve and succeed, I just want to achieve and succeed in something that will be me, that will be important to me and that will make me proud and fulfilled at the end of the day.

-Another thing I thought of is even if you have to go do your corporate job, maybe it can make it easier to focus on other aspects that are of importance to your personally, like working on your time management and problem-solving skills.
+Another thing I thought of is even if you have to go do your corporate job, maybe it can make it easier to focus on other aspects that are important to you in particular, like working on your time management and problem-solving skills.
 After all, isn't is what corporate jobs are for?
 You do it, you gain the skill, you move on.
 Right?